garrett-sutton/garrett-sutton.github.io/_posts/2024-6-22-chicago-prep.md

 about Chicago.
 I found the Monona 20k.
-I didn't have high expectations going into this race after a winter that didn't melt any snow, but our spring was nice enough that I was able to have a nice run of workouts leading into the race.
+I didn't have high expectations going into this race after a winter that didn't melt any snow, but our spring was nice enough that I was able to put together some decent workouts in the weeks leading up to the race.
 By race day,
 I felt fit enough to not embarrass myself and had a good time with embracing the suck.
-It works out nicely to take a little break before getting into the swing of marathon training.
+It also worked out nicely to take a little break before getting into the swing of marathon training.